 For more yoga benefits check out this article

-If you’re considering yoga I strongly urge to check it out.
-The web has many subscription websites where for a monthly payment you have access to their classes.
-This may be a good way to get further practice but here are my 5 favourite websites.
+If you’re considering yoga I strongly urge you to give it a go.
+The web has many subscription websites where, for a monthly payment, you can access their classes.
+This may be a good way to get further practice but here are my 5 favourite websites with plenty of free content to get you going.
 Most of them have video sequences you can follow.

 The classes I attended, in the local scout’s hall, were given by Yoga Health.
 Sadly Uma, the brilliant instructor, moved across the country to Queensland but a replacement teacher came in and the lessons continued in much the same format.